CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.4 Mobile data carrier.md

 * how to prevent the spread of malware via the mobile data carrier.
 It should also be clarified whether employees are allowed to use their private mobile storage devices within the institution, and vice versa, whether employees may store or use private data on official mobile data carriers.
 It should also be clarified whether the mobile data carriers brought in by external parties may be used within the institution, for example to exchange files.

-The more restrictive the security requirements are for the handling of mobile data carriers, the higher are also the restrictions in the daily working routine.
+The more restrictive the security requirements are for the handling of mobile data carriers, the higher are also the limitations in the daily work routine.
 Therefore, all security requirements should be weighed to determine whether they are appropriate.
 The variety and variants of data carriers will continue to increase.
 Mobile disks are becoming increasingly "invisible" as they integrate with other devices.
 It should be checked regularly whether the security requirements for the handling of mobile data media are still current, starting with whether all variants of currently used data media are still covered.

 Mobile data carriers can easily be lost or stolen while traveling.
 Therefore, depending on protection needs to consider whether the information stored on it should be encrypted.
 For this purpose, products should be used that automatically encrypt all data that users store on mobile data carriers.
 For more information, see SYS.3.4.M10 Disk Encryption.